Marriage That Reflects God: Part 1

-One of the first questions that Scott and I asked ourselves before we got married was what did we want our marriage to look like for us and for our children.
-Having been previously married and coming into my second marriage, I had a definite thought of what I didn’t want it to look like.
-But as we talked more and more about this over the months leading to our wedding day, I really had to get quiet with God and seek what exactly he wanted for our marriage and what his thoughts were.
-I thought I had an “idea” of what it meant, but really knew nothing more than it was a covenant with God and that was pretty flawed to be honest here.
-So when I asked God about it, He told me that our marriage was to be a reflection of who He is, because marriage is who He is.
+One of the first questions that Scott and I asked ourselves before we got married was this: What do we want our marriage to look like for us and for our children?
+Having been previously married and coming into my second marriage, I definitely had a thought of what I didn’t want it to look like.
+But as we talked more and more about this over the months leading to our wedding day, I really had to get quiet with God and discover exactly what He wanted for our marriage, as well as what His thoughts were.
+I thought I had an idea of what marriage meant, that it was simply a covenant with God.
+But when I asked God about it, He told me that our marriage was to be a reflection of who He is, because marriage is who He is.
 He created it.
 He created man and woman and designed them to be together.
 He led me to this verse in scripture…

 “So God created man in his own image, in the image of God he created him; male and female he created them.
 And God blessed them.”
 Genesis 1:27-28

-If you're asking, “what does this look like, what am I supposed to do, and how do I apply it in my current marriage?”
-Well just know, whether it be your first, second or third marriage we want to encourage and help you with some practical steps we have used in our own marriage, that may work for you too.
+If you're asking, “What does this look like, what am I supposed to do, and how do I apply it in my current marriage?”, just know, whether it be your first, second, or third marriage, we want to encourage and help you with some practical steps we have used in our own marriage that may work for you, too.
 These are the seven steps that can be implemented in your marriage, to create a marriage that reflects God.
-This week, I will go into depth with the first three and next week we will discuss the reaming four.
+This week, I will go into depth with the first three and next week we will discuss the remaining four.

 1. Establishing Jesus Christ as the firm foundation of your life and the center of your marriage.